tiby312/dinotree_alg/readme.md

 In the best case, all the bots live in only leaf nodes, and none of the bots intersect.
 Interestingly by the pigeon principle, if you have more bots than there are leaf nodes then this best case scenario isnt possible.
 And this is the case.
 We are picking the height of the tree such that every leaf node will have around 10 bots.
 We also know that every non leaf node must have at least one bot in it since it was used as the median.

 The space complexity, on the other hand, is much easier to figure out.
+The height of the tree is=log2(num/10).
+The num of nodes=2^height.
+So the number of nodes as a function of bots is nodes=2^(log2(num/10))=num/10.
+So the number of nodes created is linear to the number of bots.

 # Testing correctness

 Simply using rust has a big impact on testing.
 Because of its heavy use of static typing, many bugs are caught at compile time.
 This translates to less testing as there are fewer possible paths that the produced program can take.
-Ideally you want your program to be as static as possible and still satisfy whatever function it is supposed to serve.
+Also the fact that the api is generic over the underlying number type used is useful.
+This means that we can test the system using integers and we can expect it to work for floats.
+It is easier to test with integers since we can more easily construct specific scenarios where one number is one value more or less than another.

 A good test is a test that tests with good certainty that a large portion of code is working properly.
 Maintaining tests comes at the cost of anchoring down the design of the production code in addition to having to be maintained themselves.
 As a result, making good abstractions between your crates and modules that have very simple and well defined apis is very important.
 Then you can have a few simple tests to fully excersise an api and verify large amounts of code.